 Asterism will perform the selected task/s and return to the main interface.

-A small image set of 3 bias 3 darks (optional), 3 flats and 3 lights (or as many as considered representative) is a convenient way to gauge the likely outcome of the full image set.
+A small image set of 3 bias 3 darks (optional), 3 flats and 3 light is a convenient way to gauge the likely outcome of a full image set.

-The remainder of the manual describes the various options processes and features available in Asterism.
+The remainder of the manual describes the various options processes and features.